lubuntu-team/manual/source/3/3.2/3.2.20/screensaver.rst

 -------
 Lubuntu ships with version 5.42 of Screensaver

-How to launch
+How to Launch
 -------------
-To launch screensaver from the menu :menuselection:`Preferences --> Screensaver` or run
+To launch Screensaver from the menu :menuselection:`Preferences --> Screensaver` or run

 .. code::